emacs-eask/cli/docs/section-07-contributing.md

 able to identify the Eask workspace, even you have multiple Eask version installed!

-### 📂 Project Structure

-The project structure are very simple, all we need is to look into 3 places.

-1. `eask` file at the root of the project
-2. `cmds` folder with all available commands
-3. `lisp` folder with all elisp code
-  - `lisp/extern` is the external modules/packages we used

-`eask` is the node entry, and the main yargs definition! `cmds` and `lisp` folders are command files that correspond to each other.

-The sandbox logic is stored inside file `./lisp/_prepare.el`.

 ### Testing

 Eask does not offer local testing, all our tests are accomplished using GitHub